wrjlewis/notion-search-alfred-workflow/README.md

 # notion-search-alfred-workflow
 An Alfred workflow to search Notion.so with instant results

-Simply type your keyword into Alfred (default: ns) to see instant search results from Notion that mimic the Quick Find function in the Notion webapp.
+Simply type your keyword into Alfred to see instant search results from Notion that mimic the Quick Find function in the Notion webapp.
 Selecting a search result takes you to that page in Notion in your default web browser.

+## Usage
+* ns - Text Search in Notion
+* nt - Note Title Search in Notion

 ## Workflow Variables